-Review June 2022
+${Page}11$

-The jack has been hit in point A and comes to stop in point B.

-The jack has been hit in point A and cannot be found.

-RULING: THE END IS VOID

-If both teams have boules to play

-Or if both teams have no boules to play.
+The jack having been hit in point A, and comes to stop in point B. The jack having been hit in point A and cannot be found.
+RULING: THE END IS VOID If both teams have boules to play Or if both teams have no boules to play.